AdobeDocs/release-notes.en/current.md

 ---

-# Early Access - Experience Cloud Release Notes - October 2019
+# Adobe Experience Cloud Release Notes - October 2019

 New features and fixes in the Adobe Experience Cloud.

->[!IMPORTANT]
->
->This page contains pre-release content and is subject to change prior to the planned release.

 >[!NOTE]
 >